giovannicanzio/gio-git-config/README.md

 gio-git-config
 ==============

-my beloved git config file
+save file in ~/ and customize as needed